MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-functions/01-functions-create-vscode-http.md

     ![Screenshot showing the location of the Execute Function Now... step.](./media/01/execute-function-local.png)

-1. In **Enter request body** type the request message body value of `{ "name": "Azure" }`.
+1. In **Enter request body** you see the request message body value of `{ "name": "Azure" }`.
 Press **Enter** to send this request message to your function.
 When the function executes locally and returns a response, a notification is raised in Visual Studio Code.

-    select the notification bell icon to view the notification.
+    Select the notification bell icon to view the notification.
 Information about the function execution is shown in **Terminal** panel.

 1. Press **Shift + F5** to stop Core Tools and disconnect the debugger.